Enter the Mayflash / TigerGame driver as the Alternative to XBCD.

 Testing your classic Xbox GamePad on Windows 10 with the newly installed drivers.

 The blog is limited to the basic testing of the joystick to ensure functionality.
-We do not like using games for our test bed because each developer designs their joystick recognition system different from another.
-It also shows favoritism when we use video games as a bench mark which is why we shall be avoiding it whenever possible.
+We do not like using games for our testbed because each developer designs their joystick recognition system differently from another.
+It also shows favoritism when we use video games as a benchmark which is why we shall be avoiding it whenever possible.

 If this is your first joystick then there will only be one selection which is the TigerGame Xbox to USB Controller.
 If you decided to hook up multiple Xbox controllers then there will be more entires for you.
 Click the “Properties” button to proceed to the testing and configuration of your joystick.

 This is the newly configured joystick testing screen.
 When you first launch this on your Windows 10 box you’ll notice how none of the analog hats are working properly.
-This is because by default the TigerGame driver places its controller mode into “Digital” like a NES gamepad.
-Configuring it to behave more like a Xbox is simple.
+This is because by default the TigerGame driver places its controller mode into “Digital” like an NES gamepad.
+Configuring it to behave more like an Xbox is simple.
 Just click the button for “Controller mode.”

 Overall assessment of the Mayflash / TigerGame driver.

-Of course this driver is nowhere near from being perfect.
+Of course, this driver is nowhere near being perfect.
 If you look at the selections you can plainly see that it’s not as advanced on the XBCD joystick administration window.
 But we will break down the advantages and disadvantages of the driver.

-- Driver is digitally signed!
+- The driver is digitally signed!
 This means no playing around with windows 10 ripping out security.

-- Driver is very easy to install.
-It’s virtually a click and go setup.
+- The driver is very easy to install.
+It’s virtually a click-and-go setup.